 This recipe is from my grandma.
 I managed to get the recipe which my mom had been doing it and learned from my grandma.
 It’s a traditional Hakka braised pork belly with a lot of fat.
 You got to get at least 3 layers: skin, fat and meat that what my grandma told my mom.

 You would have known now that I never like wasting food.
 Also, I would cook a big pot, eat some and the rest store in air tight container or double bags with double cling wraps and label the dish with date made.
-Place them in the freeze, for raining days or lazy days or decided to eat that same dishes within a few days.
+Place them in the freeze, for raining days or lazy days or decided to eat those same dishes within a few days.

 I serve leftovers char chee yoke with bee hoon soup.
 It has absorbed the flavour deeply and indeed give full flavour in my noodle.
 First make char chee yoke and then the noodle.
 Let’s cook!!!!